alanedwardes/Ae.Dns/README.md

 Offers both HTTP(S) and UDP DNS clients, with a simple round robin client implementation.
 ### Basic HTTPS Client Usage
-This example is a very simple setup of the HTTP client using CloudFlare.
+This example is a very simple setup of the `DnsHttpClient` using the CloudFlare DNS over HTTPS resolver.
 ```csharp
 using var httpClient = new HttpClient
 {